csecht/opencv-contour-utility/README.md

     py -m pip install -r requirements.txt (Windows)

 ### Known Issues:
-In macOS 13 and Windows10, proper scaling of windows is not automatic.
-All windows will need to be manually resized to have a useful program.
-Any ideas for configuring window management are welcome.
+In macOS 13 and Windows10, proper scaling of image windows is not automatic.
+All windows may need to be manually resized it they are too large to easly navigate, or use the `--scale` command line option as explained above.
+Ideas for configuring window management in Mac or Windows are welcome.

 ### Screenshots:
 All screenshots are from a Ubuntu Linux platform.
 For Windows and macOS platforms, trackbar names are much shorter, but text reporting of current settings is the same for all platforms.